himeshps/PClubMLTask1/README.md

 The colaboratory notebook has its different cells dedicated to KNN Application and then the clustering of various features of the dataset.

 3. Gradio : I have left a link to my space on the google form itself.
+(Link: https://huggingface.co/spaces/Hsemih/PropPric/tree/main)